Rulers: Criticism, Rebellion, and Disobedience

 There are many things that a person might not like to be mentioned about him but must be mentioned.
 For example, teachers need to discuss the grades of their students even if the grades are bad and a student would not like them mentioned.

 Hasan al-Basri said: “There is no hurmah (obligation to avoid harming with the tongue) between you and an open sinner.”
-[3] This is narrated with a sahih chain by Ibn Abi Dunya.
+(Adab al-Mufrad by Bukhari) This narration has a sahih chain, and similar is narrated from several other scholars of the Salaf.

 Criticizing the public sins and shortcomings of a ruler clearly falls into category 5.
 A person who commits open and public sins does not have any right for his sins not to be discussed.
 Thus, it cannot be the prohibited form of backbiting.